 Does your business revolve around moving heavy goods between floor levels?
-Installing a vertical conveyancing system could help to increase productivity.
+Installing a vertical reciprocating conveyor could help to increase productivity.

 According to the Bureau of Labor Statistics, back injuries make up 20% of work-related injuries.
 If you want to keep your business and your employees performing at top level, lift installation is the way to go.